PaulKGrimes/BoloCalc/README.md

 A user manual, which includes a "Quick Start Guide," can be found in the MANUAL/ directory.

-This code is updated frequency, and therefore we encourage the user to git pull often.
+This version of the code has been updated by Paul Grimes to include Sphinx auto-generated documentation of the Python code.

 Please cite https://arxiv.org/abs/1806.04316 if you use this code to generate NETs for publication.